devoxel/octo_wordlist/README.md

 octo wordlist
 =============

-A prepackaged version of SCOWL for people who just want to download a file.
+A prepackaged version of [SCOWL](http://wordlist.aspell.net/) for people who just want to download/AJAX a file

 Files
 -----